MarcinZukowski/circle-jig-gen/README.md

 # circle-jig-gen

-A simple generator for circle-cutting router jigs
+A simple generator for circle-cutting router jigs.